 And it’s only then you’ll realise quite how huge the scope of the game is.
 Every time you play, the dungeon map is different.
 Potions, rings, wands and spellbooks – all carefully identified in your last games – will change their purpose.
 The only thing you’ll find in common is your own corpse, littering the dungeon, from your previous incursion.

 And it’s clever, too.
 There’s a saying in NetHack player circles – the dev. team think of everything.
 I remember once, my character was trapped in a dangerous situation and surrounded by monsters.
 I was likely to die if I stayed put, so I scrambled through my inventory to try to find a clever combination of objects that might get me out of the mess I was in.
 Suddenly it hit me: I had a potion of levitation and a wand of digging: I could drink the potion, float up to the ceiling, and then aim the wand upwards to tunnel my way to the floor above and to safety!
 The plan worked, but sadly my newly-created hole appeared right underneath an altar on the floor above.
 The last thing I saw in that game was my gravestone, which read: “Here lies Scatman Dan the Samauri, killed by a falling altar.”
-Yes, that means that someone on the development team anticipated that one day somebody might dig underneath an alter, and ensured that the text was in there to accomodate.
+Yes, that means that someone on the development team anticipated that one day somebody might dig underneath an alter, and ensured that the text was in there to accommodate.
 It’s insane.

 NetHack stole months and months from my life, and – now and then – I still go back to play it.
 I’ve never won (“ascended”).
 Statistically speaking, based on the amount I play it, I never will.
 But sometimes I get a little bit closer.
 Perhaps it’s that that makes it so addictive.